rooting-company/roxana/README.md

   This is useful when you want to avoid to compromise operations in production environment just because the programmer forgot to add a simple key in the i18n files.
 In the development environment, the programmer will notice missing keys more easily if the application rises exceptions.
 The default value is **"true"**.

-- **roxana.message-bundle.path:** Define a custom path to the i18n file.
+- **roxana.message-bundle.base-name:** Define a custom path to the i18n file.
 The default value is **"message"**, as well as, Spring framework.

 - **roxana.message-bundle.locale:** Define a custom locale that will be used to find the correct i18n file to translate the messages.
 When not defined, Roxana will look to **the locale of the system**.